Alcohol Can Disrupt Gene Expression

 Beer on the Carnivore Diet

-Consuming beer can be challenging on a Carnivore diet due to its carbohydrate content and the use of grains in its production.
-Unlike distilled spirits, beer retains a substantial amount of carbohydrates and other plant-derived ingredients, making it less compatible with the Carnivore diet.
+Consuming beer can be challenging on a Carnivore Diet due to its high carbohydrate content and the use of grains in its production.

 Also, beers can contain various additives, including sugars, flavorings, and preservatives, which increase the carbohydrate content.

-The most common types of beer are as follows:
+The most common types of beer are:

 - Light Beer: Lower in calories and carbohydrates than other kinds of beer